Research

 AFS is also involved in outside casting research programs.
 These partnerships and consortiums allow AFS to participate in additional funding and provide additional value to the industry.
 AFS is involved in two primary partnerships:

 AMC: AFS maintains its collaboration with the American Metalcasting Consortium.
 The consortium is a research partnership including four metalcasting associations to promote cast metals research and infrastructure improvements to benefit U.S. military and defense needs.
 AMC is funded through the U.S. Department of Defense, Defense Logistics Agency, managed through the Advanced Technology Institute (ATI).
-Under the current (5 year) program, AFS is directly managing two projects.
+Under the current (5 year) program commencing in March 2023, AFS will directly manage three projects.

 ACRC: AFS is also a member of the Advanced Casting Research Center (ACRC), an industry-university research consortium focused on addressing the global foundry industry.
 As a member, AFS assists in oversight and selection of casting-related research programs.
 ACRC is located at the University of California, Irvine.
 ACRC is currently managing an AFS recommended program on innovative heat treating for aluminum alloys.